MatsuTaku/libbo/README.md

   - swapnext - swap next nth bits to each other
     - `swapnext2(0b 00 11 01 10) -> 0b 11 00 10 01`

-  ## LISENCE
+  ## LICENSE
-  This library is lisenced by The Unlisence.
+  This library is lisenced by The Unlicense.

   ## Usage
   You can handle libbo only including header directory at `/include`.</br>